 Steve McQueen Fashion Lookbooks And Denim icon.
 Steve McQueen was a hot and successful film actor in the 1960s and 1970s, known for his coolness, good looks, and toughness.
 He became a youth cultural icon in the same league of James Dean, Marlon, Brando and Marilyn Monroe

 James Dean Fashion Lookbooks And Denim Icon.
 James Dean was an introvert, mystical and shy outsider that soon became the icon of youth culture with the appearance in movies such as Rebel Without A Cause (1955), Giant (1956) and East Of Eden (1955)

 James Dean The Greatest Denim Jeans Icon.
-James Dean was a loner, outsider and anti-hero, therefore his role as Jim Stark in “A Rebel Without A Cause” (1956) soon became the voice of the 1950s teenage generation.
-The young generation understood James Deans mystique and lonely character as the gap between the older and younger generation was massive
+James Dean was a loner, outsider and anti-hero.
+Therefore his role as Jim Stark in “A Rebel Without A Cause” (1956) soon became the voice of the 1950s teenage generation.
+The young age understood James Deans mystique and lonely character as the gap between the older and younger age was massive